Gran Vilaya 4-Day Trek

 The name Gran Vilaya was given by US explorer, Gene Savoy, to an extensive area containing more than 30 archaeological sites, spread from the Utcubamba River west to the Marañon River; and covering a great range of ecological zones according to altitude and rainfall.

-This 4-day hike explores this little-visited region, culminating in a guided tour of the largest and most important site of the Chachapoya civilisation, Kuelap.
+This hike explores this little-visited region, culminating in a guided tour of the largest and most important site of the Chachapoya civilisation, Kuelap.

 Nights are spent in basic guesthouses, in small villages, giving an undiluted insight into local life.